-Some time ago, we completed an analysis of maternal mortality in South Africa using the 2001 census microdata available from IPUMS-International [Garenne et al., 2008; Minnesota Population Center, 2009].
-The paper discussed the relevance of the demographic definition of maternal mortality (pregnancy-related deaths) in the context of a severe HIV/AIDS epidemic.
+About a year ago we published an analysis of maternal mortality in South Africa using the 2001 census data [Garenne et al., 2008].
+The paper discussed the relevance of using the demographic definition of maternal mortality (pregnancy related deaths) in the context of a severe HIV/AIDS epidemic.
 The main findings were that the level of maternal mortality was much higher than previously estimated in South Africa, and that its relationship with obstetric care became very weak.
-Indeed, maternal mortality counted as any death during the maternal risk period (pregnancy, delivery, six weeks post-partum) included many deaths which were most likely due to chronic infectious diseases (HIV/AIDS and PTB) or to external causes (accident and violence), and had little to do with obstetric causes of death (medical definition of maternal mortality).
-This study also revealed very marked gradients of maternal mortality by area of residence, province, population group (race), education, income and wealth.
-At the provincial level, maternal mortality was primarily correlated with the prevalence of HIV/AIDS and with the proportion of external causes, and less with development indicators (income, wealth, urbanization).
+Indeed, maternal mortality counted as any death during the maternal period (pregnancy, delivery, six weeks post-partum) included many deaths which were most likely due to chronic infectious diseases (HIV/AIDS and PTB) or to external causes (accident or violence), and had little to do with obstetric causes of death (medical definition of maternal mortality).
+The study also revealed very marked gradients of maternal mortality by area of residence, province, population group (race), education, income and wealth.
+At provincial level, maternal mortality was primarily correlated with the prevalence of HIV/AIDS and with the proportion of external causes, and less with development indicators (income, wealth, urbanization).
 Surprisingly, the correlation with the proportion of home deliveries was negative.
-In this context, the "pregnancy-related death" case definition lacked specificity, and appeared misleading.
+In this context, the "pregnancy related death" case definition appeared misleading, and lacked specificity.

-We repeated the analysis of maternal mortality using the 2007 Community Survey microdata also available from IPUMS-International.
-This survey included similar questions on maternal deaths and on external deaths in the past 12 months.
-This paper presents the new findings, and compares them with the findings from the 2001 census microdata.
-Here, we do not focus as much on case definitions and on the reliability of the estimates, but rather on the similarities with - and changes since - the 2001 census.
-Note that our estimates are not official estimates, and readers should refer to Statistics South Africa (Stat-SA) and to estimates made at CARe (University of Cape Town) for final values of mortality indicators.
+We repeated the analysis using the 2007 Community Survey, which also included similar questions on maternal deaths and on external deaths in the past 12 months.
+This paper presents the new findings, and compares them with the findings from the 2001 census.
+Here, we do not focus as much on case definitions and on the reliability of the estimates, but rather on the similarities with- and changes since- the 2001 census.
+Note that our estimates are not official estimates, and readers should refer to Statistics-South Africa (Stat SA) and to estimates made at CARE (University of Cape Town) for final values of mortality indicators.